w-h-a/ls180/relational-models.md

 Let's not forget about the _relationship_ classes.
 In our example, the develops class and the funds class are the elements of **R**.
 The _develops_ class is an abstract object that is the extension of the concrete relation of _being an employee that develops a product at our tech company_.
 You may accordingly think of it as the set of all such employee-product pairs at our tech company.
 We may say similar things about the funds class (and the corresponding relation of _being a product that funds a business-unit at our tech company_).

 _Second_, our schema is a _relational_ schema because it contains a database schema!
 In particular, the database schema contains a relation schema for each class.
 Each relation schema specifies the set of attributes for the class.
-In other words, the relation schema _S_ yields a (finitary) relation:
+More precisely, the relation schema _S_ yields a (finitary) relation:

 > S({set of identifiers}, {set of data types}, {set of sets of constraints})